westerndevs/western-devs-website/source/_posts/nservicebus-kata-1.md

 using messages;
 using NServiceBus;

-Console.Title = "MizeKata - Sender";
+Console.Title = "NServiceBusKata - Sender";

-var endpointConfiguration = new EndpointConfiguration("MizeKataSender");
+var endpointConfiguration = new EndpointConfiguration("NServiceBusKataSender");

 // Choose JSON to serialize and deserialize messages endpointConfiguration.UseSerialization<SystemJsonSerializer>();